steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ## Commit Notes

 #### General
-    Should Settings belong to a Project?
-        Or are Settings a cross-Project resource, shared my multiple Projects?
-    Why are the JSON collections null?

-    Improve the JSON serialization exception handling.
-        How can the Files class have access to a Logger?

     Queries
         Document ProjectAll.
             Adding collection navigation properties to models leads to AutoMapper ProjectTo failing with extreme memory usage.